codr7/g-fu/v1/doc/functional_objects.md

 g-fu uses `%` as opposed to `,` for splicing, `_` in place of `nil`; and `..` to splat, which replaces `@`.

 ### Dispatch
 From one angle, a closure is essentially a single method object that uses its environment as storage.
 Adding a method argument and a `switch` extends the idea to support multiple methods.
-The `dispatch`-macro captures this pattern without assuming anything about object storage.
+The `dispatch`-macro captures this pattern without assuming or dictating anything concerning object storage. `tr` is the standard tool for transforming sequences in g-fu; it takes an input, initial result and transformer.

 ```
   (let dispatch (mac (defs..)